Porters Lake Hunting Lodge

 Experience, Integrity, and Long-Term Protection

-communication, and an understanding of what’s at stake.
+Large, multi-owner properties require more than just labor they require planning, communication, and an understanding of what’s at stake.
 This project wasn’t just about installing shingles it was about protecting a landmark and the people who rely on it.

 At Overmyer Roofing, we bring the same level of care, transparency, and craftsmanship to every project whether it’s a single-family home or a historic lodge.
 When the details matter and the stakes are high, we’re proud to be the contractor trusted to get it right.